Davenal House SurgeryTel: 01527 872008

 The district nursing team is based at the Princess of Wales Community Hospital.

-They call into the practice daily to collect any messages.
-Non-urgent messages can also be left on an answer machine on their day service number.
+Non-urgent messages can be left on an answer machine on their day service number.
 District nursing duties include visiting housebound patients of any age in their homes, giving practical assistance or offering professional advice.

 Each patient’s needs are assessed and their care/treatment is planned accordingly.

-The midwife is based at the Princess of Wales Community Hospital and she holds a clinic at Davenal House Surgery on Monday afternoons.
-The midwife can be contacted on the above number or alternatively non urgent messages can be left with reception.
+The midwife is based at the Princess of Wales Community Hospital.
+The midwife can be contacted on the above number.
 When you have had your pregnancy confirmed you will need to book a first antenatal appointment with one of the doctors who will enter you into the system for arranging appointments to follow the pregnancy via the midwife and hospital antenatal clinics.
 Patient-held records (the green booklet) will be given to you at the appointment, with information about the role of the healthcare team and the changes which occur during pregnancy and how to maintain a healthy pregnancy.

 The Adult Community Social Work Team, offer support and advice for the over 65s and for physically disabled patients aged 18 years and over.